 When Afghan refugees do repatriate, they return to a country that remains plagued by war, poverty, and lawlessness.
-According to a 2012 report by the Feinstein International Center, one in three Afghan children are malnourished, with rates far higher in conflict-affected regions.
-Access to health care remains very limited, with 15 percent of the population without access to even basic healthcare services.
+A February 2023 World Food Program Situation Report revealed that “4 million children are acutely malnourished, including 3.2 million children under the age of five.”
+Access to health care remains very limited, with a majority of the population lacking access to even basic healthcare services.
 In areas where fighting continues, militants lack respect for the neutrality of health care facilities, making visiting these facilities dangerous.

-Afghan IDPs and repatriated refugees unable to return to their original places of origin often live in informal settlements, where many people have died due to cold and illness.
+Afghan IDPs and repatriated refugees unable to return to their original places of origin often live in informal settlements, where many people have died due to environmental conditions and illness.

 Key public health indicators in Afghanistan are poor, with low rates of access to basic health care and high rates of child malnourishment.